nightmode/feri/README.md

 Incrementally clean, build, and watch with little to no configuration required.

+---

+## Future of Feri

+The following changes are likely for the next major release.

+* Upgrade to Async/Await.
+* Upgrade to Streams.
+* Reduce dependencies drastically.
+* Drop support for source maps which have been a maintenance nightmare.
+* Reposition Feri as a focused, opinionated tool that can be extended.
+Not an everything included tool.

+---

+## Quick Links

 * [Features](#features)
 * [How It Works](#how-it-works)
   * [One Source, One Destination](#one-source-one-destination)